Lina G. Rugova

 I design and lead immersive programs and workshops in design thinking, strategic planning, digital literacy, financial literacy, and LEGO® SERIOUS PLAY®.
 Whether it’s guiding a hands-on innovation lab or developing a tailored growth program, my focus is on equipping leaders and organizations with the tools to adapt, compete, and grow in today’s fast-changing world.

 I hold a Master’s in Corporate Innovation and Entrepreneurship and a Bachelor’s in Business from Penn State University, along with certifications in AI, Lean Six Sigma, digital marketing, and corporate training.
-Currently, I’m pursuing my Doctor of Business Administration in Entrepreneurship.
+Currently, I’m pursuing my Doctor of Business Administration in Entrepreneurship and Social Impact.
 Over the past 15 years, I’ve worked with more than 300 companies and 100 startups to build strategic plans, strengthen their market presence, and embed innovation into their operations.

-As founder and president of Emerge and Rise, a San Antonio–based nonprofit venture development organization, I work with our local small to medium business owners to create lasting economic and social impact.
-I also serve as a full-time faculty instructor at Palo Alto College, where I teach business management and entrepreneurship, and lead the San Antonio chapter of the Founder Institute, supporting tech-enabled and high-growth founders.
+As founder and president of Emerge and Rise, a San Antonio–based nonprofit venture development organization, I work with local small- to medium-sized business owners to create lasting economic and social impact and global companies.
+I also serve as a full-time faculty instructor and CE Instructor at Palo Alto College and the Alamo Colleges District, where I teach business management and entrepreneurship, and lead the San Antonio chapter of the Founder Institute, supporting tech-enabled and high-growth founders.
 In addition, I am the founder of Atlas Start, a boutique consulting firm I launched in 2018, where I continue to provide strategic consulting to startups and small businesses across industries.

 When I’m not collaborating with entrepreneurs, you’ll find me speaking on panels, exploring emerging technologies, or shaping strategies that connect innovation with community impact.
 My mission is simple: build ecosystems where businesses and the people behind them can thrive.